Let’s Be Honest About Your Spanish

 However, in certain situations, it is used to replace the word todavía (still).

-Hmm….
-“It is true I enjoy the cinema as much as the next guy, but not always… I don’t understand.
+Me: “It is true I enjoy the cinema.
+But, I don’t understand.
 Are you asking me, ‘Do I always like to go to the movies?’ or ‘I’m always at the movies?’
 Like I go to the cinema so much I practically live there, or something?”

-“Evan, que estas hablando?
+Ex-girlfriend: “Evan, que estás hablando?
 TODAVIA quieres ir al cine?”
 (Evan, what are you talking about?
 Do you still want to go to the movies?)

-“Ohhh…. now I understand.
-Do I want to go to the cinema tonight? ….
-Sure!
-Why didn’t you say that in the first place, silly :)”
+Me: ”Now I understand.
+Do I want to go to the cinema tonight?
+Well, sure!”

 4. Cuanto sale